 I handed in my cookbook manuscript the other day and totally crashed afterward.
 I thought it would be this moment fraught with emotion and triumph, but really I just wanted a shower and a nap.
 Not a celebratory drink in sight!
-Also, truth bomb: the month leading up to my due date saw more pizza nights than you might expect from the future author of a higher vibrational frequency cookbook.
+Also, truth bomb: the month leading up to my due date saw more pizza nights than you might expect.
 Combine that with the constant coffee, way less sleep, and you might understand why some of my sparkle has worn off.

 But I also feel like I’m slowly getting integrated with normal life again.
-There’s a whole world outside of my kitchen/makeshift office whoooaa!
 We’ve restocked the fridge and the weirdly mild weather has me craving smoothies, salads and other mega fresh preparations.
-I’d be so chill if I didn’t see another pizza for a little while, so this lighter style of eating is suiting just fine.
-It’s exciting to have time for foods with no higher purpose besides enjoyment and nourishment in the moment :)
+I’d be cool with not seeing another pizza for a little while, so this lighter style of eating is suiting just fine.
+It’s exciting to have time for foods with no higher purpose besides enjoyment and nourishment in the moment.

 So now that I have a big chunk of that project out of the way, I’m hoping I can be here more often.
-(I’m also hoping to book a beach vacation within a month weeeeee).
 I know people are always looking for a little extra inspiration around holiday time, so I’ll be plotting away with that in mind.
 I thought I’d start with snacks/small party bites.

 I was craving a green papaya/mango salad a little while ago and then I saw what felt like 30 pictures of summer rolls on Instagram.
 I knew that I needed to combine the two things as soon as I had a free moment.
 Tropical fruit selection can be unpredictable at some of the grocery stores in my area, so the only papaya I could find was a moderately ripe one.
 A more sour, crisp, and green one would have been delicious, but the ripeness still worked here.
 My straggly mint plant came through with the greens for this, so still a little bit of local love ;)